rmscrlos/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+  - An JS Object that contains all elements in order on a website.

 2. What is an event?

+  - Even is an action that happens on an element when triggered by an event listener.

 3. What is an event listener?

+  -It is the trigger/action that executes an event.

 4. Why would we convert a NodeList into an Array?

+  -NodeLists are "array-like" objects.
+The reason why we would convert them to an array is because no other methods, but forEach, can be applay to them.

 5. What is a component?

+  -Components are reusable parts of a page that are made of HTML, CSS or JS that can be use on a website or webApp.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.